HectorCastelli/website/src/content/resume-experience/2012-lab-assistant.md

 endDate: 1/12/2012
 ---
 - Created self-guided interactive material for Microprocessors skill evaluation
-- Wrote technical guides on migration from Assembly to C programming
+- Modernized classroom material by migrating from Assembly to C
-- Instructed other students in a project-based environment
+- Mentored other students in a project-based environment